pelrun/pyWinControls/README.md

   -k, --keys            List available keycodes
 ```

-Some or all settings can be changed on the command line or from an input file.
+One or all settings can be changed on the command line (e.g. `gpdconfig rumble=1`) or from an input file.

 The following fields take keycodes (use '-k' to get a list of all valid keycodes, including mouse buttons):
 `'lu', 'ld', 'll', 'lr', 'du', 'dd', 'dl', 'dr', 'a', 'b', 'x', 'y', 'l1', 'r1', 'l2', 'r2', 'l3', 'r3', 'l41', 'l42', 'l43', 'l44', 'r41', 'r42', 'r43', 'r44'`